 On August 30, 2007, the Standing Committee of the National People's Congress of the PRC adopted the PRC Anti-Monopoly Law ("AML"), which took effect on August 1, 2008.
 Pursuant to the AML, monopolistic conduct, including entering into monopolistic agreements, abuses of dominant market position, and concentrations of undertakings that have the effect of eliminating or restricting competition, is prohibited.
-To further implement the AML and clarify certain issues, the State Council, the MOFCOM, the NDRC, and the SAMR issued several regulations and rules, including the Provisions on Thresholds for Prior Notification of Concentrations of Undertakings issued by the State Council on August 3, 2008 and amended on September 18, 2018, the Interim Regulations on the Prohibition of Monopolistic Agreements issued by the SAMR on June 26, 2019 and amended on March 24, 2022, the Interim Regulations on the Prohibition of Conduct Constituting an Abuse of a Dominant Market Position issued by the SAMR on June 26, 2019 and amended on March 24, 2022, the Guiding Opinions for Declaration of Concentrations of Undertakings issued by the MOFCOM on January 5, 2009, amended on June 6, 2014, and re-issued by the SAMR on September 29, 2018, and the Interim Provisions on Reviewing Concentration of Undertakings issued by the SAMR on October 23, 2020 and amended on March 24, 2022.
+To further implement the AML and clarify certain issues, the State Council, the MOFCOM, the NDRC, and the SAMR issued several regulations and rules, including, among others, the Provisions on Thresholds for Prior Notification of Concentrations of Undertakings issued by the State Council on August 3, 2008 and amended on September 18, 2018 and January 22, 2024, and the Guiding Opinions for Declaration of Concentrations of Undertakings issued by the MOFCOM on January 5, 2009, amended on June 6, 2014, and re-issued by the SAMR on September 29, 2018.